 The Winter Getaway is well known for its challenging and supportive workshops led by accomplished writers and artists.
 We hope you will get to know our poetry faculty, read some of their work first online, and then in person in January.

-Stephen Dunn’s seventeenth volume of poetry, Falling Backwards into the World, was released by Jane Street Press at the 2012 Winter Poetry & Prose Getaway.
+Stephen Dunn is the author of eighteen volumes of poetry including his latest, Lines of Defense, published in 2014.
 His previous books include Different Hours, which was awarded the 2001 Pulitzer Prize for Poetry, and Here and Now (2011), both from W.W.
 Norton.
 Stephen has received awards and fellowships from American Academy of Arts and Letters, The Guggenheim Foundation, the National Endowment for the Arts, Poetry Magazine, NJ State Council on the Arts, Poetry Northwest, Mid-American Review and many others.
 A new and expanded edition of his book of essays, Walking Light, was published in 2001.
 He is Distinguished Professor Emeritus of Creative Writing at Richard Stockton College of New Jersey, but spends most of his time in Frostburg, Maryland, with his wife, the writer Barbara Hurd.
 You can read or listen to some of his poems here.

 ** Stephen will lead three special Advanced Poetry Writing sessions at the Getaway.**